Smooth Streaming FAQ

 Q: How is this streaming technology different from Windows Media MBR (multiple bit rate) streaming?

-A: Windows Media Services uses traditional streaming protocols like RTSP and WMS HTTP to deliver content to clients.
+Windows Media Services uses traditional streaming protocols like RTSP and WMS HTTP to deliver content to clients.
 Content streamed with such protocols is always streamed at the rate at which it’s encoded at, which also makes it very difficult for the clients to detect overall network bandwidth and adapt to changing network conditions in a timely fashion.
 This means that deteriorating network conditions can’t be detected until it’s too late and the bit rate cannot be safely upgraded if the network conditions improve.

 Smooth Streaming, on the other hand, is based entirely on HTTP download.
 This allows the clients to constantly evaluate download speeds and adapt the downloaded bit rate to the changing network conditions.
 Furthermore, because the Internet was predominantly built for HTTP communication, Smooth Streaming doesn’t require specialized caches and proxies and can take advantage of existing Web caches/proxies, such as the ones already built out by CDNs and ISPs.
 This improves scalability, accessability (no firewall issues) and reach.